Offenbach am Main: Demographics

 Offenbach has a large non-German population.
 In 2016, foreign nationals made up 37% of the population.
 The largest communities are, in that order, from Turkey, Greece, Romania, Poland and Italy.

 As of 2019, residents with a migration background enumerated 88,608, or 63.4% of the population, while Germans without a migration background enumerated 51,241 residents.
-Nearly one-in-three, 29.5%, of foreign residents originate from Europe, particularly from countries like Romania, Greece, Bulgaria, Poland, Croatia and Italy.
+Only one-in-three, 29.5%, of foreign residents originated from Europe, particularly from countries like Romania, Greece, Bulgaria, Poland, Croatia and Italy.

 According to census data, Offenbach and Duisburg had the highest share of Muslim migrants of all German districts in 2011.
 Muslims were between 14% and 17% of the city's population as of 2011.
 Turks made up 11% of the city's population in 2019.